drovp/encode/README.md

 Built in powerful output dimension controls:

 -   resize based on a single dimension constraint (other dimension will be calculated to maintain aspect ratio)
--   cover, contain, or stretch modes when both dimension constraints are defined
+-   fit, contain, or stretch modes when both dimension constraints are defined
 -   resize based on desired number of megapixels

 All options above can be combined, encode will calculate output dimensions to ensure they are all satisfied, with max megapixels limit having priority over dimension limits.